D. B. Cooper: Hijacking

-During the flight from Portland to Seattle, Cooper demanded Mucklow remain by his side at all times.
-She later said Cooper appeared familiar with the local terrain; while looking out the window, he remarked, "Looks like Tacoma down there", as the aircraft flew above it.
-When told the parachutes were coming from McChord Air Force Base, Cooper correctly noted McChord was only a twenty-minute drive from Sea-Tac.
+On board the aircraft, Cooper demanded Mucklow remain by his side at all times.
+Mucklow later said Cooper appeared familiar with the local terrain; while looking out the window, he remarked, "Looks like Tacoma down there", as the aircraft flew above it.
+When Mucklow told Cooper the parachutes were coming from McChord Air Force Base, Cooper correctly noted McChord was only a 20-minute drive from Sea-Tac.
 She later described the hijacker's demeanor: "[Cooper] was not nervous.
 He seemed rather nice and he was not cruel or nasty."

-While the airplane circled Seattle, Mucklow chatted with Cooper and asked why he chose Northwest Airlines to hijack.
-He laughed and replied, "It's not because I have a grudge against your airlines, it's just because I have a grudge," then explained the flight simply suited his needs.
-He asked where she was from; she answered she was originally from Pennsylvania, but was living in Minneapolis at the time.
-Cooper responded that Minnesota was "very nice country."
-She asked where he was from, but he became upset and refused to answer.
-He asked if she smoked and offered her a cigarette.
-She replied she had quit, but accepted the cigarette.
+While the aircraft continued circling Seattle, Mucklow chatted with Cooper and asked why he chose Northwest Airlines to hijack.
+Cooper laughed and said, "It's not because I have a grudge against your airline, it's just because I have a grudge", before he explained the flight simply suited his needs.
+Cooper asked where Mucklow was from; she answered she was originally from Pennsylvania but was living in Minneapolis at the time.
+Cooper responded Minnesota was "very nice country."
+Mucklow asked where Cooper was from but he became upset and refused to answer.
+Cooper asked Mucklow if she smoked and offered her a cigarette.
+Mucklow replied she had quit but accepted the cigarette.

-FBI records note Cooper spoke briefly to an unidentified passenger while the airplane maintained its holding pattern over Seattle.
+FBI records note Cooper spoke briefly to an unidentified passenger while the aircraft maintained its holding pattern over Seattle.
 In his interview with FBI agents, passenger George Labissoniere stated he visited the restroom directly behind Cooper on several occasions.
-After one visit, Labissoniere said the path to his seat was blocked by a passenger wearing a cowboy hat, questioning Mucklow about the supposed mechanical problem delaying them.
+After one visit, Labissoniere said the path to his seat was blocked by a passenger wearing a cowboy hat, who was questioning Mucklow about the supposed mechanical problem delaying them.
 Labissoniere said Cooper was initially amused by the interaction, then became irritated and told the man to return to his seat, but "the cowboy" ignored Cooper and continued to question Mucklow.
 Labissoniere claimed he eventually persuaded "the cowboy" to return to his seat.

 Mucklow's version of the interaction differed from Labissoniere's.
 She said a passenger approached her and asked for a sports magazine to read because he was bored.
 She and the passenger moved to an area directly behind Cooper, where they both looked for magazines.
 The passenger took a copy of The New Yorker and returned to his seat.
-When Mucklow returned to sit with Cooper, he said, "If that is a sky marshal, I don't want any more of that", but she reassured him there were no sky marshals on the flight.
-Despite his brief interaction with Cooper, "the cowboy" was not interviewed by the FBI and was never identified.
+When Mucklow returned to sit with Cooper, he said, "If that is a sky marshal, I don't want any more of that," but Mucklow reassured Cooper no sky marshals were on the flight.
+Despite his brief interaction with Cooper, "the cowboy" was not interviewed by the FBI.